 Reading Strategy Videos

-These videos are not her to make you a reading teacher, but to show some of the techniques teachers use.
-If parents use the similar technique then it reinforces it and supports the reading.
+These videos are not here to make you a reading teacher but to show some of the techniques teachers use.
+If parents use similar techniques then it reinforces and supports the reading.
 ALWAYS make sure it is an enjoyable time together, not another lesson done at home.

 Both of these videos are available off Youtube and created by another school.